READ MORE: How to spend 5 days in Queenstown

 Get into the wilderness

 Around one third of New Zealand is protected national park and being immersed in wild, breathtaking landscapes is what visiting New Zealand is all about.
 From trekking the famed Milford routes, to cruising its magnificent fjords and getting up close to creaking glaciers, the value of the natural environment is one of the best places on earth to be immersed in nature.
+If you fancy going camping here are some recommendations on the best camping and campervan sites in New Zealand.

 Be immersed in art deco